edumserrano/dotnet-sdk-extensions/docs/integration-tests/http-mocking-out-of-process.md

         // configure the _webApplicationFactory to start your app
         // and make sure the HttpClient base address you want to test
         // is set to either the httpUrl or httpsUrl which is where
         // the httpMockServer is listening for http requests }
 }
 ```

 For brevity, the above test does not show how to configure the `WebApplicationFactory` instance.
-For a full example see [the demos](#how-to-run-the-demo).

 ## Different ways to setup the `HttpMockServer`